The Christian Science Hymnal:

 Chapter 12

-Mary Baker Eddy’s poems, Part 2
+Mary Baker Eddy’s hymns, part 2

 Dr. Robert J. “Rocky” Rockabrand (1931–2020) earned degrees from Stanford University in California (DMA), Westminster Choir College in Princeton, New Jersey (BMus, MM), and Principia College in Elsah, Illinois (BA).
 He taught for several years at Ball State University in Muncie, Indiana, before launching a decades-long career at Principia.
 Dr. Rockabrand taught and composed choral music and conducted choirs for undergraduate and continuing education students.
 He loved sacred music, especially hymnody.
-With his wife, Sara Rockabrand, he researched and wrote on music in the Christian Science faith—especially its hymnals.
-The Christian Science Hymnal: History, Heritage, Healing distills what the Rockabrands explored and shared through numerous lectures and presentations.
+With his wife, Sara T. Rockabrand, he researched and wrote on music in the Christian Science faith—especially its hymnals.

 About the project

 Hymns have animated Christian Science church services ever since their beginnings in the nineteenth century.
 These sacred songs also touch the day-to-day lives of adults and children alike, inspiring, comforting, and healing.
-People sing, hum, read, remember, and pray with hymns.
+We sing, hum, read, remember, and pray with hymns.
 They may well up unexpectedly in us when joy promises or fear threatens.

-But where did these hymns come from?
-Who wrote the words?
-The music?
-When did Christian Scientists first make hymnals, and how did they do it?
-Why did they select the tunes they did?
 Mary Baker Eddy loved hymns, and we know she sang them in a sweet soprano voice.
 Throughout her life—and certainly as the discoverer and founder of Christian Science—she found inspiration in these anthems.
 And she wanted her church to sing!

 This series tells about some of those hymns and hymnals, composers and compilers.
 It includes audio of selected songs, historic photos, and links to testimonies of healing from the Christian Science magazines, offering firsthand accounts of how sacred songs impact the lives of those who sing them.
-Based on years of research and heartfelt commitment, The Christian Science Hymnal: History, Heritage, Healing reflects the love of its authors for God’s power and grace—reflected in song.
+Based on years of research and heartfelt commitment, “The Christian Science Hymnal: History, Heritage, Healing” reflects a profound love for God’s power and grace—expressed in song.

 —The Mary Baker Eddy Library